Skip to main content

 You should know

-To learn what Category 2 and Category 3 details will appear on your property file and LIM, see How we use your flooding and landslide information.
+To learn what Category 2 and 3 details will appear on your property file and LIM, visit How we use your flooding and landslide information.

 A Section 74 notice applies to properties affected by natural hazards.
 A property's risk category does not determine if it needs a Section 74 notice.